yunwei37/SchedCP-paper/schedcp-proposal/slides.md

 ### Current solutions:

-- **RL-based**: Require per-workload training and human specific SLOs
+- **Traditional RL-based**: Require per-workload training and human specific SLOs
 - **Naïve LLM or Agents**: Fix pipeline that need human guide, or Unsafe (can crash system), inefficient ($6, 33 min/run for a single generation), may reduce performance.

 </div>
 <div>

-## Our Insight: Decouple Reasoning from Execution
+### Our Insight: Decouple Reasoning from Execution in 2 stages

-Separate the AI's role of semantic reasoning ("what to optimize") from the system's role of execution ("how to observe and act").
+Separate the AI's role of reasoning ("what and how to optimize") from the system's role of execution ("how to observe and act").
+The system remains safe and useful when AI Agent gets better.

 Model the process as 2 stages: